fingerprintjs/BotD/docs/api.md

   endpoint?: string}): Promise<BotDetector>
 ```

-Builds an instance of BotDetector.
+Builds an instance of `BotDetector`.
 We recommend calling it as early as possible,
 ideally during application startup.
 It returns a promise which you can chain on to call `BotDetector` methods later.

 `token` is your free account token required to access the server-side bot detection API.